AkshayPNair/ShopAssist--AI/README.md

   No secrets are committed to the repository.

 These choices do **not** affect correctness or robustness and were made to keep the project minimal, readable, and aligned with the task requirements.

+## 🚀 Deployment Note

+The hosted version preserves the exact same logic and architecture as the local version.
+The only change is the LLM provider (Ollama → OpenRouter), which is fully abstracted behind an interface.

+All validation, error handling, caching, and conversation persistence behave identically in both environments.

 ## ✅ Summary